 So the secret to identifying those hotter, likelier-to-convert leads?
 It all comes down to lead scoring and knowing how to rank leads.

 In this post, we’re going to look at how to rank leads so your sales team won’t waste a second of their precious time, allowing them to put all their eggs into the right baskets moving forward.

-What Is Lead Scoring & How Do I Rank Leads?
+What Is Lead Scoring, And How Do I Rank Leads?

 Lead scoring is the practice of ranking prospective customers by key criteria to help you determine how much perceived value they may be to your organization.
-This can help your sales team determine which leads they want to pursue most aggressively, and which aren’t even a good fit for your brand.
+This can help your sales team determine which leads they want to pursue most aggressively.

-Determining What High-Value Leads Look Like: The Basics
+What High-Value Leads Look Like: The Essentials Of Ranking Leads

 If your business is already up and running, the best way to determine a profile for potential high-value customers is to look at the customers you already have.